AIDataFireGirl/white_papers/README.md

 - Test thoroughly before submitting
 - Update documentation as needed

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 🙏 Acknowledgments

-- Research teams at leading AI companies
-- Open-source community contributions
-- Academic researchers in context engineering
-- Security experts for input on guardrails

-## 📞 Contact

-For questions, suggestions, or contributions:
-- Open an issue on GitHub
-- Contact the maintainers
-- Join our community discussions

----

 **Note**: This whitepaper is for educational and research purposes.
-Implement security measures appropriate for your specific use case and consult with security experts for production deployments.
+Implement security measures appropriate for your specific use case and consult with security experts for production deployment